bluelhf/Nxxt/README.md

+# **BIG NEWS!**

+Future releases of Nxxt (b4 and above) will be made in **Java!**

+This means cross-platform compatibility and a slick GUI redesign!
+Unfortunately, this also means that I have to recode Nxxt from scratch, which will take time..

 # Nxxt
 A repository for releases of Nxxt Autoclicker.
 This is where all of the executables will be posted as releases.